lemlac/mulem/docs/reference.md

     break
 ```

 Add `until` after a `loop` block to create a condition that will break the loop.
 Unlike `while`, this will break when the condition is `True`, analogous to `if cond then break`.
-The loop will run at least once before checking the condition.
+This would be a `do while-not` loop in other languages.
+The reason it doesn't use `while` is because that would start another block, so `until` was chosen instead.
+This makes it clear that `loop` and `until` are semantically connected since `until` is only used with `loop`.

 ```mu
 loop:
     body
 until cond
 ```

+The loop will run at least once before checking the condition.

 #### `break` / `continue`